-Moora Residential College uses Reach Boarding software.
+Moora Residential College uses REACH boarding school software.

-Reach is designed to make leave requests and other residential college procedures accurate, easy to use and always available.
+REACH is designed to make leave requests and other residential college procedures accurate, easy to use and always available.

-At the beginning of your child's residency at the college they will be assigned a profile on Reach and shown how to use the system.
+At the beginning of your child's residency at the college they will be assigned a profile on REACH and shown how to use the system.
 Parents also will be assigned a profile which will allow you to log into the portal and arrange for and approve your child's leave.
-You may choose to download the Reach app which provides similar functionality.
+You may choose to download the REACH app which provides similar functionality.

-If you have any issues or queries about Reach, please don't hesitate to contact college staff or the Reach support team at https://reach.cloud/boarding-schools.
+If you have any issues or queries about REACH, please don't hesitate to contact college staff or the REACH support team at www.reachboarding.com.